 What is the difference between your establishment and others?

 Either Jonathan or Clement (the owners) check you in, make you feel as comfortable as possible, answer your questions.
 Be it pertaining to places you want to go, areas you want to see etc. Guest can reach Jonathan & Clement very easily if they need information.
-They are in the building daily or according to the work load so you can catch them daily.
-If they are not there, then the housekeeper is there daily as well.

 Where are the Super Markets?